jamwaffles/jamwaffles.github.io/_posts/2020-07-25-optimising-with-cmp-and-ordering.md

 based no-std graphics library for environments with low resource availability.
 This time, we'll be looking at some not-so-great optimisations made to a point sorting function.

+**Update: A kind Twitter user pointed out a more optimised solution for triangles which you can find [here](/rust/2020/07/26/perf-addendum.html).**

 ## Some context

 I've already covered [integer-only line intersections](), a building block for computing the corners